viraj19r/market_pulse/analysis.md

 - Compare the performance of `bundle_indicator` (individual vs. bundle) to see if bundled products perform better in terms of sales and customer ratings than individual products.

-### Network Analysis of Bundled Products - Manaswita
-- If products are often sold together, use network analysis to identify clusters of products that form a 'bundle network'.
-- This can reveal how different products are interconnected and can influence each other's sales.

 ### Category and Subcategory Analysis - Manaswita
 - Evaluate sales and customer ratings across different category and `product_subcategory` segments to identify high-performing and underperforming segments.
 - This can guide inventory management and marketing efforts.

 ### Cross-Category Elasticity Analysis